elicia4/linux_notes/basics/cat.md

 # The `cat` command

-Notes taken on the "The cat Command in Linux (Featuring Real Cats) - Linux Crash Course Series" video by LearnLinuxTV.
+Notes taken on the "The cat Command in Linux (Featuring Real Cats) - Linux Crash Course Series" video by Learn Linux TV.

 [***go back to README***](/README.md)

-It stands for "concatenate", you can use it to link files together or just show the contents of a text file.
+It stands for "concatenate", you can use it to link files together or show the contents of a text file.

 To show the contents of a file: